johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-07-07-static-web-apps-failed-to-deploy-the-azure-functions/index.md

 ---
 title: 'Azure Static Web Apps: Failed to deploy the Azure Functions'
 authors: johnnyreilly
-tags: [Azure Static Web Apps, Functions, Failed to deploy the Azure Functions]
+tags: [Azure Static Web Apps, Azure Functions]
 image: ./title-image.png
 description: Azure Static Web Apps presently have an issue which blocks deployment of Azure Functions with the message "Failed to deploy the Azure Functions".
 What is it?
 hide_table_of_contents: false